Skip to content

 Irrespective of the growth phase the layer birds must be provided with fresh feed and water.
 They need feeding continuously and hence it should be made available on a 24-hour basis.
 Filling the feeder up to the brim once a day however not recommended because; The feed gets spoilt quickly thus the feed at the bottom would get spoilt and consuming it can affect the birds’ health and egg production.
 Birds peck food while eating thus wasting a large quantity of food if the feeder is full.

 Ideally, farmers should fill just an adequate amount of feed in the feeder often- once in the morning, then at noon and in the evening if needed.
 The feed should contain at least 18% of protein.
-Also, any change in the ration must be done gradually and not all of a sudden.
+Also, any change in the ratio must be done gradually and not all of a sudden.
 There should be provision for clean water.

 Water management

 Fresh, clean drinking water should be available for the birds at all times.
-The water tray should be kept clean and the care should be taken to prevent the birds from getting inside the trays.
+The water tray should be kept clean and care should be taken to prevent the birds from getting inside the trays.
 Do not expose the water trays to the sun during the peak summertime.

 Chicken’s health depends on the supply of pure and fresh drinking water.
 You have to give adequate water according to the demand of your laying hens.
-For purifying the water then mix Aquacure.
+For purifying the water then mix Aquaculture.
 Determine a suitable place to maintain the water pot inside the poultry house.
 Supply cold water during the summer season and hot weather, and somewhat hot water in cold weather or winter season.

 Unproductive Birds